ls2n-dev/g5k-training/2021-01-24/1-connecting_first_time.md

-# Connecting for the first time on Grid'5000
+# Connecting for the first time

 The primary way to move around Grid'5000 is using SSH.
 A [reference page on SSH](https://www.grid5000.fr/w/SSH) is updated and maintained with advanced configuration options that frequent users will find useful.